 The Simpa Solar Home System is an integrated home energy system that includes an embedded keypad (Simpa Regulator) combined with the Progressive Purchase platform.
-The platform allows a pay as you go solution for end users.
-The hardware system includes a solar panel, battery for energy storage, lights, fan and device charging ports.
-The software system (Simpa Revenue Management System) is a centralized solution in the “cloud”, accessible via SMS gateway and over the internet, for payment processing and accounts settlement.
+The platform provides pay as you go solution for end-users.
+The hardware system includes a solar panel, battery for energy storage, lights, fan, and device charging ports.
+The software system (Simpa Revenue Management System) is a centralized solution in the cloud, accessible via SMS gateway and over the internet, for payment processing and accounts settlement.

 Simpa Networks is headquartered in Noida, Uttar Pradesh, India.

 This product is currently distributed throughout India in 9 districts of Uttar Pradesh, Bihar, and Odisha.